Doktor Glas at Wyndham’s Theatre

 The doctor is visited by Helga, the wife of a local reverend he already detests, and asked to corroborate her story that she has an incurable uterine disease that makes abstinence a necessity.
 Glas, instantly infatuated with her, backs up her claim and indeed goes further than she might have initially imagined.

 Although a complex and intriguing character, Glas is not a sympathetic one.
 Indeed, whether it is the distraction of the subtitles, the stark set, or the microphone attached to Henriksson’s head, the play keeps you at a distance.
 You do not find yourself rooting for the doctor or wishing him well with his endeavours, and this lack of empathy causes problems for the dramatic tension of the piece.

 Lonely, misanthropic, but ultimately romantic, Glas believes that life has passed him by, and instead of trying to actively pursue the woman he loves, admires her from a distance.
 A study of both the dangers of observing life instead of taking part, and the way we use those who love us unrequitedly, Söderberg’s text is fiercely modern and poses questions that have not yet be satisfactorily answered, even a hundred years down the line.

 Henriksson’s portrayal conveys the complexities of this intensely lonely man, but his style of acting suggests that perhaps this venture would be even more successful on film rather than on stage.

-Doktor Glas is on at Wyndham’s Theatre until 11th May 2013.
-For further information or to book, visit here.
+Doktor Glas is at Wyndham’s Theatre until 11th May 2013.
+For further information or to book visit the theatre’s website here.